Shina24zz/Bottle-Catching-Game/README.md

+//STEPS ON HOW TO PLAY THIS GAME

+//FIRST: Download Processing.
+//Second : Copy and paste this code onto processing
+//Lastly : Drag the pictures into processing after downloading them.

 PImage scene,bottle,rubbish_bin,seeds;                          // Variable to store information about an image
                      // Start bin in the middle of the screen int ScreenWidth = 600;